victorgarrido1/victorgarrido1/README.md

-# Hi I am Victor
+# Hi I am Victor Garrido
-I am currently a ASU BootCamp Student and learning the full stack web development.
+I am a recent graduate of the Arizona State University Coding BootCamp.
+Seeking to grow and learn about web technologies and concepts.
-Open to learn all sorts of technologies and other concepts.
+## Work in progress